 e) THRESHOLDS: Two very important dials are the upper level (labeled UL) and lower level (labeled LL) thresholds.
 The upper and lower level thresholds indicate the window of voltage signals that are sent out to the computer.
 For example if the upper level is set at 4 V and the lower level is set at 2 V then the computer will (theoretically) only receive a signal in the range 2 to 4 V, and a 1.5 or 4.2 V signal will not be counted.
-Note that you have to use a screwdriver to turn these dials and a voltmeter to figure out what the levels actually are. f) WIDTH: This potentiometer controls the width of the TRIG OUT signal.
+Note that you have to use a screw driver to turn these dials and a voltmeter to figure out what the levels actually are.

+f) WIDTH: This potentiometer controls the width of the TRIG OUT signal.
 Do not change this control.

-4) MAC/LC INTERFACE
+4) INTERFACE box

 This box routes the signals from the NaI Spectroscopy Amplifier to the data board located inside the PC.
-Note that his board was originally designed for a Macintosh computer, but works fine for our PC as well.
-The ANALOG OUT from the NaI Spectroscopy Amplifier should be connected to CH0, ANALOG IN of the MAC/LC INTERFACE, and the TRIG OUT of the NaI Spectroscopy Amplifier should be connected to CONV, TRIGGER of the MAC/LC INTERFACE.
+The ANALOG OUT from the NaI Spectroscopy Amplifier should be connected to the ANALOG IN of the INTERFACE box, and the TRIG OUT of the NaI Spectroscopy Amplifier should be connected to Digital input of the INTERFACE box.